napframework/nap-docs/app/manual/09_project_management.md

 This document explains how to create, configure and share a NAP application or module.

-Although a typical NAP project is an application, it doesn't have to be: it can also be a service or library.
 All project management utilities reside in the `tools` directory under the NAP root.
 Convenience shortcuts to regenerate the solution and package the application also sit within each app.
 We'll go over the basic tasks here and then cover some more advanced topics in the [Custom CMake](@ref custom_cmake) section for those who want to take things further.

 We will use the *unix* shell syntax in this document, for convenience and readability.
 If you're on Windows and using the prompt, simply replace `./*.sh` with `*.bat`.
 Any exception to this rule will be clearly documented.